devocalypse/AuraX/README.md

 Log on again => Lights come back as they were

 ## Known bugs
-Remote desktop sessions wake the lights as if a logon event occured Disconnecting a remote session does not trigger lights off
+Remote desktop sessions wake the lights as if a logon event occured<br />
+Disconnecting a remote session does not trigger lights off